Child in the Night

 Child in the Night is a 1990 American television film broadcast during the 1990 May sweeps.
 It aired on the CBS Network before a subsequent release to home video and syndication.
 The psychological thriller stars JoBeth Williams as a child psychologist, Tom Skerritt as a local police chief and introduced Elijah Wood as a troubled witness to a brutal slaying.
 Darren McGavin co-starred.

-It was the final film on-screen role appearance of Rick May, who died 30 years later on April 5, 2020.
+It was the final film on-screen role appearance of Rick May, who died nearly 30 years later on April 5, 2020.

 Plot

 In Seattle, nine-year-old Luke Winfield (Elijah Wood) is the only witness to his father's murder at the hands of a rain-slicker-wearing killer with a cargo hook.
 However, the boy fantasizes the murderer as Captain Hook, in an escape from the traumatic reality.
 Detective T. Bass (Tom Skerritt), who is in charge of the investigation enlists child psychologist, Dr. Hollis (JoBeth Williams) whose failed marriage was caused by her inability to have children.
 While getting closer to Luke she has an affair with Bass.
 She also discovers some troubling family secrets ensuring she is next to be slain.